Seven-99/Portfolio-cloud-engineer/README.md

         --Cause: The command was executed outside the folder containing the .tf configuration files.

-        --Resolutiom: Navigated to the correct subfolder (./terraform) before re-initializing.
+        --Resolution: Navigated to the correct subfolder (./terraform) before re-initializing.

 2.    -Error 400: User project specified in the request is invalid.